 Can you spot the pimple imposter?

 Rosacea is a chronic, inflammatory disorder often confused with acne.
 “While there are multiple types, the two most common include redness of the cheeks (flushing) and an over-abundance of little visible vessels on the cheeks, as well as acne-like bumps generally more in the mid face,” says New York City dermatologist Dhaval G. Bhanusali, MD.
 Unlike acne, rosacea is commonly triggered by histamine-related response and by spicy foods, caffeine, and alcohol.
 Treatments usually combine dietary and lifestyle changes, prescription topicals, and switching to non-irritating skin-care formulas.
-Follow these skin care tips that dermatologists abide by.
+Here’s how to tell the difference between rosacea, psoriasis, and eczema.

 Folliculitis (a common summer skin problem) is an inflammation of the hair follicles, characterized by tiny, red pimples, which may be come filled with pus (resembling whiteheads).
 They can also be itchy or painful, or in more severe cases become crusty sores.
 They can appear anywhere on the body—particularly areas where friction is common, like the thighs, butt, neck, and armpits.
 According to New York City dermatologist Francesca Fusco, MD, folliculitis can be caused by bacteria and comes in several versions.
 Some examples include bacterial folliculitis, also known as barber’s itch because it tends to affect men’s beard area, and pseudomonas folliculitis, aka hot tub itch because the responsible bacteria is most commonly found in warm contaminated water.
 Mild cases of folliculitis can be treated with non-prescription benzoyl peroxide- and salicylic acid-based cleansers (like PanOxyl Acne Foaming Wash with 10% Benzoyl Peroxide), wipes, and creams.
 More severe cases may require oral antibiotics.
 For folliculitis that involves a yeast infection, there are anti-yeast cleansers; often a prescription-strength antifungal medication may be required.
 Make sure you recognize these 10 strange skin problems that could be a sign of a serious disease.